Kymlinge/silverpilen/README.md

 ##Idea for transition
 When the countdown reaches zero have the whole screen and everything fade to black then play a percussion ensemble, cresciendoing in to the start of that video segment

+###Episode 1
+Tanner suddenly notices this figure dressed somewhat like him but not quite, very close to him but not doing anything and it totally freaks him out.
+He attempts to run away but is unable to separate himself.

+###Episode 2
+Tanner learns to put more energy in to running away but somehow it always leads back to violently coming back in to contact with this other.

+###Episode 3
+Tanner puts so much energy in to separation that not only does the other find him again but there is no a perfect duplicate of him and the other making 4 total personas.